-Amortization is calculated over the cost of the asset, less its residual value, and is recognized in profit or loss on a straight-line basis over the estimated useful lives of intangible assets, other than goodwill, from the date that they are available for use.
+Amortization is calculated over the cost of the asset, less its residual value, and is recognized inprofit or loss on a straight-line basis over the estimated useful lives of main intangible asset, computer software, other than goodwill, from the date that they are available for use.
+The estimated useful lives of computer software for the current and comparative periods are 1~10 years.